DAsh365/ElevateHR---Empower-Your-Workforce/README.md

 5. Run the application: `node index.js`

 ## Usage
-- Upon launching the application, you'll be greeted with a menu of options.
+- Launch the application to access the main menu.
-- Choose your course of action by selecting the corresponding option.
+-Choose your desired action from the menu options.
-- Follow the prompts to add, view, or update departments, roles, and crew members.
+-Follow the prompts to add, view, or update departments, roles, and employees as needed.

 ## Video Demo
 [Watch the video demo](https://www.youtube.com/watch?v=yourvideourl)